-Shooting at Katie Taylor's father's gym
+Man dies after shooting at Katie Taylor gym

-Katie Taylor: Three men shot at gym of boxer's father
+Katie Taylor: Man dies after shooting at gym of boxer's father

-Three men have been shot at an Irish gym founded by the father of world boxing champion Katie Taylor.
+A 30-year-old man has died after a shooting at an Irish gym founded by the father of world boxing champion Katie Taylor.

-One of the men is in a critical condition after the shooting at Bray Boxing Club in County Wicklow, which happened at 06:55 local time on Tuesday morning.
+Two other men, aged 35 and 57, were also injured in the shooting at Bray Boxing Club in County Wicklow, which happened at 06:55 local time on Tuesday morning.

+It is believed the attacker entered the club and fired a number of shots.

 The gym was founded by Pete Taylor.